Kampfkarren/selene/docs/src/cli/installation.md

 ```

 ### Roblox developers
-selene is built without Roblox specific lints by default.
-If you want these, type `--features roblox` after whichever command you choose.
+selene is built with Roblox specific lints by default.
+If you don't want these, type `--no-default-features` after whichever command you choose.